-- The xdm program listens on its socket for requests from any X terminals. - 4.
-The xdm program forks a child process for managing the local display. - 5.
-The xdm program displays the login box (login widget) on the local display.
-For this procedure, xdm executes the following steps: - a.
-Secures the display. - b.
+- b.
 Loads Xresources from the X server resource database utility xrdb.
 Loading the resources sets the display characteristics for the xdm login box. - c.
 Runs the Xsetup\0 setup script on the local display. - d.
-Displays the login box (login widget) on the local display. - 6.
-The user enters his or her name and password in the login box.
-User authentication takes place to ensure that the user is allowed to access this display. - 7.
+Displays the login box (login widget) on the local display. - The user enters his or her name and password in the login box.
+User authentication takes place ensures that the user is allowed to access this display. - 7.
 The login widget is destroyed and xdm runs the GiveConsole startup script on the local display using the root uid. - 8.
-The X session starts up as a child process using the user id (uid).
+The X session starts up as a child process using the user's id (uid).
 The startup action involves executing the /var/X11/xdm/Xsession script which either runs the user's \$HOME/.xsession script or dxsession. - The user exits the session. - 10.
-The xdm program runs the /var/X11/xdm/TakeConsole script on the local display using the root uid. - 11.
+The xdm program runs the /var/X11/xdm/TakeConsole script on the local display using root's uid. - 11.
 The xdm local display process exits.
 At this point the workstation returns to the state it was in at step 4, where xdm forks a child process for managing the local display and displays the login widget.
 The workstation is ready for a user to log in.